jinpan/covid-simulations/jekyll/shopping_solo/index.md

 ### Shopping Simulation

 Let's simulate a tiny community of 108 people split among 54 households (2 people per household).
-All people are social distancing, but households must periodically make trips to the store as they run out of supplies.
+Everyone is social distancing, but households must periodically make trips to the store as they run out of supplies.

 Some households (marked `1x`) have a 1x shopper rule that only one person goes shopping, and other households (marked as `2x`), both people will go out to shop and stick together in the store.
-See this footnote for all parameters [^shopping_parameters].
+All parameters at this footnote[^shopping_parameters].

 [^shopping_parameters]: Shopping simulation parameters:
     * At 1x speed, each second is divided into 60 ticks.
 At 2x speed, each second into 120 ticks, and so on.